syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 {% endtabs %}

-## Creating SfSignaturePad control
+## Creating a SfSignaturePad control

-The SfSignaturePad control is configured entirely in C# code or in XAML markup.
-The following steps explain how to create a SfSignaturePad and configure its elements.
+The `SfSignaturePad` control is configured entirely in C# code or in XAML markup.
+The following steps explain how to create a `SfSignaturePad` and configure their elements.

 {% tabs %}